Maersk Air UK: Growth

-From May 2002 Maersk Air commenced three new routes, to Bordeaux, Nice, Toulouse, all in France.
-By then the first two CRJ700s had been delivered, while the number of 737-500s was reduced to three.
-Services also commenced to Gothenburg, but by then the services to Brussels, Frankfurt, Newcastle, Rome and Zürich had been terminated.
+Debts and decline

-Maersk Air UK lost an accumulative 325 million Danish krone (DKK) from 2000 through 2002.
-By early 2003 the Maersk Group had given up on operating an airline in the UK and put Maersk Air UK up for sale.
-However, there were not interested buyers and it was speculated that British Airways would have to step in and take over the franchise.
+From 2000 through 2002 Maersk Air UK lost an accumulative 325 million Danish krone (DKK).
+By early 2003 the Danish Maersk Group had lost interest in operating an airline in the UK and put the company up for sale.
+However, there were not interested buyers and it was speculated that British Airways would have to step in and take over the franchise partner.
 The company was therefore sold in a management buyout in 2003, with the airline becoming Duo Airways.
 At the time the airline had eight aircraft and 350 employees.
 Up till this point Maersk Air had lost DKK 250 million on its UK operations.
-The new company folded in 2004, and Maersk Air was forced to bring home five CRJs from Birmingham.
+The renamed company folded in 2004, and Maersk Air was forced to bring home five CRJs from Birmingham.
 Maersk lost a further DKK 65 million with the sale of these aircraft.